Shadows in the Rising Sun: On Naoya Inoue-Junto Nakatani

 To borrow from JM Coetzee, Inoue post-Fulton felt like a fighter in the “gyroscopes of the Grand Design,” one fixed in the orbit of a larger celestial body, part of a plan that kept him in a controlled and predictable motion.
 But should Inoue be promoted like a regular fighter, guided by the principles applied to maximize the earnings (and safety) of fighters well beneath his ability?

 One might argue that Inoue’s return warranted another fatted calf for an opponent.
-This sacrifice of an opponent to confirm the esteem of the headliner is part of the grand design; one need only look at the unenterprising career of the no less violent Gervonta Davis for proof of what treasure can be surfaced by treading water.
+This sacrifice to confirm the esteem of the headliner is part of the grand design; one need only look at the unenterprising career of Gervonta Davis for proof of what treasure can be surfaced by treading water.
 But even those who traveled to the T-Mobile Arena in Las Vegas, who lined up for hours just to see Inoue weigh in, would rather a fight than a fighter be the reward for their time and money.

 They got both.

 In the second round, a vicious counter hook planted Inoue violently on the canvas.
 Should Cardenas relive that moment for a lifetime, its sweetness will likely come with the bitter fantasy of a few seconds more.
-Inoue was up with only eight seconds remaining in the round, but it is fair to wonder whether thrice that would have made history.
+Inoue was up with only eight seconds remaining in the round, but in such a state that it is fair to wonder whether thrice that would have made history.

 Imagine every fighter obstructing the path to Inoue becoming the undisputed featherweight champion, swelling with confidence as they watched Sunday.
 The years, the rounds, and the scale demand a reckoning.
 Inoue has, in the words of Martin Amis, “lost the advantage of being unbelievable.
 The decisive asset of being beyond belief.”
 Ironically, his being beyond belief mortalized him.
 Fighters who can exploit the outlay of Inoue’s greatness, exacerbate it with ill-intentioned means, know now that the end—that other grand design, that other inexorable—lies in wait.
 And these men, surely they can usher it forth.
 Or so they think.